The new Zenith CH 750

 info on the EAA staff's Zenith kit project

-2014, we've published a new Zenith Aircraft magazine, chock-full
+Summer 2014: We've published a new Zenith Aircraft magazine, chock-full

 of information on building and flying your own Zenith.
 This free